Review: Quantum Metrology and Sensing with Many-Body Systems: Elements of Parameter Estimation

-Particular instances of relevant quantum states, for example, two-qubit states in Bloch representation, a single-qubit dephasing along the z-axis in a magnetic field along the z-axis, and X-shape two-qubit states, can be found in~\cite{liu2019quantum}.
+Particular instances of relevant quantum states, for example, two-qubit states in Bloch representation, a single-qubit dephasing along the $z$-axis in a magnetic field along the $z$-axis, and X-shape two-qubit states, can be found in~\cite{liu2019quantum}.

-\mt{Other formulas to evaluate the QFI for specific quantum statistical model have been found, which are useful in several situations of interest, e.g.~unitary families \cite{liu2015quantum}, Bloch-sphere representation \cite{zhong2013fisher,chapeau2015optimized}, qubit X-states \cite{maroufi2021analytical}, and Gaussian states \cite{PhysRevA.88.040102,monras2013phase,PhysRevA.89.032128,sparaciari2015bounds,PhysRevA.93.052330,sparaciari2016gaussian,bakmou2020multiparameter}.}
+\mt{Other formulas to evaluate the QFI for specific quantum statistical model have been found, which are useful in several situations of interest, e.g.~unitary families~\cite{liu2015quantum}, Bloch-sphere representation~\cite{zhong2013fisher,chapeau2015optimized}, qubit X-states~\cite{maroufi2021analytical}, and Gaussian states~\cite{PhysRevA.88.040102,monras2013phase,PhysRevA.89.032128,sparaciari2015bounds,PhysRevA.93.052330,sparaciari2016gaussian,bakmou2020multiparameter}.}